 Orvis Hot Springs – 9 miles | 15 minutes

-A few miles from Ouray, the Orvis Hot Springs in Ridgeway is a clothing-optional facility that boasts ten soaking areas with natural, free-flow water from 65-112℉.
+A few miles from Ouray, the Orvis Hot Springs in Ridgway is a clothing-optional facility that boasts ten soaking areas with natural, free-flow water from 65-112℉.
 All the baths are different sizes and temperatures, seven being outside and featuring beautiful pond-like themes.
 The three indoor soaking tubs are smaller and effective for completely unwinding in peace.

 Stay the night in one of their six elegantly furnished rooms, each with boutique furniture, décor, and linens, to make the most of your vacation.
 There is also a campsite where travelers can pitch tents and a parking space for camping cars.